Canon 640, 645, 660 series and similar ink cartridges - How to refill

-You can save over 90% by refilling your Canon cartridges.
+You can save over 90% by refilling your Canon ink cartridges.
 It's easy, convenient and eco friendly as a bonus.
 All you need is a refill kit from InkBank and few minutes of your time.
-This page explains what's involved...
+This page explains how to refill most Canon ink cartridges....

-Note: If your Canon printer uses individual ink tanks, (one cartridge for each colour), the info on this page doesn't apply.
+Note: If your Canon printer uses individual ink tanks, (separate cartridge for each colour), the info on this page doesn't apply.
 Find instructions for filling Canon ink tanks here.

 Canon ink cartridge - refill steps

-1) Remove Canon cartridge from printer and peel the label off.
 This should expose one to three miniature hole(s) in the top casing.
-There is one hole in the black and three in the colour cartridge.
-Each hole is connected to a separate colour ink reservoir inside and it's there to let air in.
+There is one hole in the black cartridge and three in the colour ones.
+Each hole is connected to a separate colour ink reservoir inside and it serves as an air vent.
 Same holes can also be used to inject ink.

-Following pic is a Canon CLI-641 colour cartridge with the label peeled back.
+Following pic is Canon CLI641 colour cartridge with label peeled back.
+See the holes?

 2) The air holes are way too small to fit a filling needle through, so have to be enlarged first.
 Few clockwise turns using a hand drilling tool (like this)..and you have a neat ink fill hole